-Of course getting a property manager will incur a fee.
-Property manager fees range depending on the level of services you need for your property.
+Of course getting a letting agent will incur a fee.
+Their fees range depending on the level of services you need for your property.
 Simply finding a tenant and getting the initial deposit setup will incur a lower fee.

-However property managers charge substantially higher fees for full management of your property.
+However agents charge substantially higher fees for full management of your property.

 Although as a landlord you will have to fork out for the fee, in the long run you could save money.
 Having a secure tenancy deposit scheme (TDS) and the collection of the deposit being managed in the right way, you secure yourself against damage to the property.